cournape/Bento/README.txt

           included in sdist)
         * Packages, modules and simple C extensions

-    * Building and installing packages simple packages from the static format (Linux and Mac OS X only for now), sdist generation
+    * Building and installing simple packages from the static format (Linux and Mac OS X only for now), sdist generation
     * Experimental automatic convertion of existing setup.py to a new static format
+    * Basic egg generation

 Static metadata
 ===============